raulchedrese/nova-elixir-ls/README.md

 ## Acknowledgements

-This project is heavily inspired by @apexskier's work on https://github.com/apexskier/nova-typescript
+This project is heavily inspired by https://github.com/apexskier/nova-typescript